ygvn/IPv6-Subnet-Calculator-Tool-CSharp/README.md

 IPv6 Subnet Calculator / Tool Version 3.7

 IPv6 Subnet Calculator / Tool application lets you plan/subnet your assigned address for all 128 bits.
 We are in the transition phase from IPv4 to IPv6 addressing structure, and I believe that the network engineers should easily plan their IPv6 addressing /subnetting infrastructure without any error.
-I wrote and distributed a free IPv6 Subnetting Tool / Calculator both with C# and Java JDK 1.8 based on JavaFX Application Frameworks.
+For this purpose, I wrote and distributed a free IPv6 Subnetting Tool / Calculator both with C# and Java JDK 1.8 based on JavaFX Application Frameworks.
 This application requires no installation and does not modify any registry or create any file.
 I distributed the application in the hope that it will be useful for your subnet calculations.
 I will try to continuously develop the software, so please don't hesitate to comment/inform for any bugs or new feature suggestions.